redhat-cop/resource-locker-operator/README.md

 * <s>Initialization/Finalization</s>
   * <s>resource deletion should be based on the last recorded status on the status object, change the current approach</s>
 * <s>Add ability to exclude section of locked objects (defaults to: status, metadata, replicas).</s>
-* Add ability to watch on specific objects, not just types (https://github.com/kubernetes-sigs/controller-runtime/issues/671).
+* <s>Add ability to watch on specific objects, not just types (https://github.com/kubernetes-sigs/controller-runtime/issues/671).</s> This was achieved by creating namespaced watchers.